Nowyn/101/README.md

 # 101
-My first repository on GitHub, yeah
+I'm just trying to understand the basics of using all this.
+So, this is my first repository on GitHub, and I don't have a slightest idea how it all works lol